 A few red droplets on the carpet or an unusually foul smell from the litter box may indicate that your cat is bleeding from his butt.
 Of course, visible blood on his rear is an obvious sign of trouble.
 Don't rely on visual inspections alone though, because some causes of bleeding aren't always apparent.

 About Rectal Bleeding in Cats

-Unnatural growths near the end of your cat's digestive tract obstruct the passage of waste and may cause sporadic bleeding.
+Unnatural growths near the end of your cat's digestive tract obstruct the passage of waste and may cause sporadic bleeding and blood in cat poop.
 Polyps generally are benign, but these tiny nodules can be painful and may lead to prolapse if left untreated.
 Polyps can protrude visibly from the anus or remain unseen inside your cat's body.
 Affected areas are sensitive and bleed easily when disturbed.
-Veterinarians can check your cat for benign and cancerous growths with a physical examination of the intestinal lining.
-Cancerous tumors often require chemotherapy or other aggressive treatment, while polyps are removed with simple surgery, according to The Merck Manual for Pet Health.

 Digestive diseases and constipation may force your cat to put extra strain on his muscles when using the litter box.
 This pressure can force a portion of his intestinal lining outward so that it's visible externally.
 Signs of this condition is your cat bleeding from his butt or blood in cat poop.

 Rectal prolapses are painful for kitties and should be addressed by a professional vet as soon as possible, warns petMD.
 Pet owners should not touch or try to fix a prolapse on their own.
 Simple surgery is usually sufficient to fix minor prolapses, but severe cases require invasive and expensive treatment.